What's the meaning of the word 'Okay'?

 Satisfactory - all correct.

-Such a short word and the source of so much dispute.
 It is possibly the phrase with more alternative suggested derivations than any other.
 The contenders include:

 - Terms from various languages that sound similar to 'okay' in English; for example: